Balram Singh Rai: Education and early career

 Rai was born on 8 February 1921 in Beterverwagting Village on the East Coast of Demerara, the child of Ramlachan and Radha Rai.
 They are Hindus of the Arya Samaj denomination from which Rai never deviated by all accounts.

 He passed his Junior and Senior Cambridge exams at the age of 13, and 16, respectively, and received an LLB degree with honors from the University of London.
 One early prominent position he held was Vice President of the Civil Service Administration in 1949.
 While a civil servant, he promoted the then PPP leader, Cheddi Jagan, as a candidate for the 1947 General Election.
 In 1952, Rai was called to the bar at Middle Temple.

 Political affiliations

 Rai entered politics when Guyana had three major rival parties—The People's Progressive Party (PPP), The People's National Congress (PNC), and The United Force (UF).
 He sided with the PPP, but later he made a controversial move to form his own party, the Justice Party.
 The controversy ranged over jobs, race, power, and corruption.
 Rai’s party, however, could not penetrate the market share of the established parties—PPP, PNC, and UF.
 In the 1964 general election, the JP got only 1,334 votes, less than a percent, and not amounting to a seat in parliament.

 Parliamentary years

 Rai represented Central Demerara in parliament during the 1957-1964 period.
 During 1959-1961 he was Minister of Community Development and Education, and during 1961-1962 he was Minister of Home Affairs.
-On November 1970, he went into voluntary exile, living at Ealing, London, UK.
+In November 1970, he went into voluntary exile, living at Ealing, London, UK.